 Secondly, since the local socio-economic activities imply high pressure on the fragile natural environment, the Ministry of Environment, Agriculture, and Fisheries decided in 2003 to create the Fogo Natural Park, to enhance the protection of endemic species and regulate the tourism industry.
-However, its creation caused some constraints on land use and local economic development and induced conflicts among local people and the government agencies involved.
+However, its creation caused some constraints on land use and local economic development and induced conflicts among local people

+- Ind use and local economic development and induced conflicts among local people and the government agencies involved.
 The most important constraint is the limitation of space for land cultivation and cattle farming of which most families rely on.
 On the other hand, other people profit from the creation of the natural park through tourism.
-Indeed, this new structure imposed some restrictions of land uses within the caldera (Fig. 2) in conformity to a bio-focused ideology (Depraz, 2008).
+Indeed, this new structure imposed some restrictions of land uses within the caldera - (Fig. 2) in conformity to a bio-focused ideology (Depraz, 2008).
 The restriction on livestock inside the national park is an important issue in Fogo.
 The economic and ecological consequences of these restrictions vary among different types of livestock.
 The efforts to reduce and remove goats in order to prevent destruction of vegetation and loss of soils predate the national park (since the mid-1990s) and are widespread throughout Cape Verde.
+On the other hand, the other types of livestock including cattle - throughout Cape Verde.
 On the other hand, the other types of livestock including cattle, pigs and horses are less destructive to the environment.